-- If the Charters are displayed as required above and evidence that the patients/families are also guided on the same, then score as fully met. - If the Charters are available but not displayed as required above and evidence that the patients/families are guided on the same, then score as partially met. - If the Charters are not available as required above and there is no evidence to the effect that the patients/families are guided on the same, then score as not met.
+- If the Charters are displayed as required above, then score as fully met. - If the Charters are available but not displayed as required above, then score as partially met. - If the Charters are not available as required above, then score as not met.